shpaass/melvor-coupon-solver/README.md

-# Melvor Coupon Solver
+# Melvor Idle Coupon Solver
+This script calculates how many times you need to clear a dungeon to get all desired items at least once.
-The file can be launched with or without command line arguments.
+It can be launched with or without command line arguments.

 Arguments: